cake-contrib/Cake.Recipe/docs/input/docs/ci-systems/github.md

   Therefore it is required to "unshallow" the checked out repository by adding a manual
   step: `git fetch --prune --unshallow`

+* Matrix build

+  GitHub Actions support building the same build on multiple OS.
+This is called a `matrix` build.
+  Testing builds on different systems is highly encouraged, therefore the example will show a `matrix` build.

 ## Example Config

 ```yaml